sprblm/dots-patterns/patterns/cautious-optimism/index.md

 (trust all by default) or guarded (trust none by default).
 But these approaches can sometimes be too rigid.

-Consider modelling game-theoretic insights on cautious optimism, e.g. trust each node until they violate a rule.
+Consider modeling game-theoretic insights on cautious optimism, e.g. trust each node until they violate a rule.
 This means the level of trust to another network participant is based on their past behavior.
 Depending on the context, this could be: sharing (or not sharing) your data for some